Frequently Asked Questions

 You can buy Crates with Red Coins in the Red Coin Shop

 - Advertise your Loot!
-Tell everyone you know who may be interested in your prize about your Loot!
-Send them a link to your Loot, share it on Facebook, Twitter, Reddit, wherever!
-More people more Red Coins and Loot!
+Tell everyone you know who may be interested in your prize about your giveaway!
+Send them a link, share it on Facebook, Twitter, Reddit, wherever!
+You want to maximize the number of people who see your Loot.

 - Give quality Loot that people want.
 Make sure you have descriptive titles and pictures of your prizes.
 If giving away a CD Key or Code make sure it's accurate!